cmgriffing/neovim-docs-web/apps/docs/src/pages/en/misc/eval.md

 functions.
 The function takes arguments, executes a sequence of Ex commands and can return a value.

-You can find most information about defining functions in [userfunc.txt](#userfunc.txt).
+You can find most information about defining functions in |userfunc.txt|.

 ## <a id="curly-braces-names" class="section-title" href="#curly-braces-names">6.
 Curly Braces Names</a>